Sync-hiro-kun/Dolphin-Recompiler-Prototype-/README.md

 # Dolphin PPC-to-C Static Recompiler — Prototype

-A static recompiler that lifts PowerPC Gekko/Broadway (GameCube/Wii) machine code to C source, which can then be compiled by any modern C compiler for the host platform.
+A static recompiler using dolphin emulator code as a foundation that lifts PowerPC Gekko/Broadway (GameCube/Wii) machine code to C source, which can then be compiled by any modern C compiler for the host platform.
 Fair warning I had some help of Claude AI for the experiment.

 ## Architecture